 Building Safety Month around the world puts an important emphasis on working safely within buildings, but we also want to highlight critical expertise that goes into safe construction before anyone ever steps inside.
 Alpha-Omega Geotech is a proud symbol of safe construction and our special inspections and testing teams play an especially important role in ensuring projects get out of the ground safely.

-“We confirm buildings are constructed the way design professionals intend,” says AOG General Manager Blake Bennett.
+“We confirm buildings are constructed the way design professionals intend,” says AOG Business Director Blake Bennett.
 “We validate compliance, and accuracy is our highest priority because safety depends on it.”

 Cracking the Code Behind Peace of Mind